solo-io/gloo/docs/content/installation/knative/_index.md

 glooctl uninstall
 ```

-If you installed Gloo to a different namespace, you will have to specify that namespace using the `-n` option:
+If you installed Gloo Edge to a different namespace, you will have to specify that namespace using the `-n` option:

 ```shell
 glooctl uninstall -n my-namespace